A Six-Week Introduction to the Cinema of East Asia

 Film Info: 100 mins, 1985, Hong Kong, Digital, Subtitles

-Revel in the artistry and listen to Tomm Moore of Cartoon Saloon, director of The Secret of Kells, explain why this, his favourite film, inspires his work as one of Ireland’s leading animators.
+Tomm Moore of Cartoon Saloon, director of Secret of Kells and Song of Sea, will talk about Ghibli and explain why this, his favourite film, inspires his work as one of Ireland’s leading animators.

 Director: Hayao Miyazaki